Differential Privacy for Government Agencies -- Are We There Yet?: Differential privacy in the survey context

-On the other hand, guaranteeing differential privacy can undermine the willingness to participate.
-Survey institutes often try to motivate potential participants by emphasizing the relevance of the study and the important insights that might be obtained from the collected data.
-But differential privacy sends a different signal, basically telling the respondent: no matter which information you provide, we will make sure it will be irrelevant for the final findings.
+On the other hand, guaranteeing DP might undermine the willingness to participate.
+Survey vendors often try to motivate potential participants by emphasizing the relevance of the study and the important insights that might be obtained from the collected data.
+However, DP sends a different signal, basically telling the respondent: no matter what information you provide, we will make sure it is irrelevant for the final findings.
 The results will be more or less the same even if you do not participate.
-This message might destroy one of the few remaining incentives for survey participation: the feeling that the time spent answering a long and boring questionnaire is well spent as the provided answers will be an important contribution to help researchers to better understand and potentially improve our society.
+This message might destroy one of the few remaining incentives for survey participation: the feeling that the time spent answering a long and boring questionnaire is well spent as the answers provided will make an important contribution to helping researchers to understand better and potentially improve society (see \citet{kreuter2019} for a similar argument).